There’s an argument to be made that no matter how much time you have available to spend in Tokyo, it will never be quite enough.

 Day 5 - The Shinjuku district was our destination for the last of our 5 days in Tokyo - another neon lit area of bars and restaurants, clubs and karaoke rooms, as well as upscale shopping.
 We wandered through Yakitori Alley (the so-called ‘Memory Lane’), then did a bit of window shopping at the Isetan department store, and grabbed some lunch from the basement food-hall - a paradise of food counters where everything looks mouthwatering!
 Grabbing a meal in one of these ritzy department store food-halls is the ultimate in food fun, and a must-do Japanese experience.
 We took our delectable purchases up to the top-floor outdoor rooftop garden to eat in semi-tranquility, surrounded by young Japanese mothers and their enthusiastic toddlers.

-Next up was a tour of the Golden Gai district, an area of tiny seedy-looking bars with eccentric names, their doorways leading into buildings that didn't look like they would be passing any health and safety assessments.
+Next up was a visit to the Golden Gai district, an area of tiny seedy-looking bars with eccentric names, their doorways leading into buildings that didn't look like they would be passing any health and safety assessments.
 Most were closed when we were there during the afternoon, and all was peaceful.
-It would certainly be better to visit the Golden Gai during the evening in order to partake of the merriment, however we had other plans for our night…
+It would certainly be better to take a bar hopping night tour of Golden Gai in order to partake of the izakaya merriment, however we had other plans for our evening…

 After a bit of a shall-we-shan't-we discussion in the lead up to our trip to Japan, we eventually bit the bullet and booked tickets to the Robot Restaurant, one of those items that turns up on seemingly every 'Things To Do In Tokyo' list.
 And if there is one thing you can say about a visit to the Robot Restaurant, it is that it is mind-blowingly eye-poppingly nuts.
 And a great place for some crazy-Tokyo photography.
 What it is not though, is in any way authentic.
 You will be surrounded by other foreign tourists, the show itself in English, nary a local in sight.